Code-Institute-Submissions/globeconnections/README.md

 ## (b) SURFACE:

-- I have created this website using the latest [COLOR-SCHEME](/assets/images/palette.pdf "coolors.com - The super fast color schemes generator"), keeping it simple yet in line with latest designing trends.
+- I have created this website using the latest [COLOR SCHEME](/assets/images/palette.pdf "coolors.com - The super fast color schemes generator"), keeping it simple yet in line with latest designing trends.

 ## (c) STRATEGY: